-in-voting coverage formula-if the implicit bias measure can be connected to political preferences.
+Implicit bias presents a more difficult case.
+If reaction-time tests capture differential sympathy or concern for members of different racial groups, then perhaps they could serve as the attitudinal predicate for a voter-discrimination coverage formula-if the implicit bias measure can be connected to political preferences.
 One study found that anti-black implicit bias was correlated with voter abstention in the 2008 presidential race.
 But data from the gold-standard survey of Americans' political beliefs show essentially no relationship between implicit racial bias and numerous measures of political preferences.
-It would at the very least be premature to base Section 5 coverage on implicit racial bias.
+It would be premature, at the very least, to base Section 5 coverage on implicit racial bias.

-3. Our Measure (Explicit Stereotyping), Validated
+3. Our Measure, Explicit Stereotyping-Validated

-The geography of discrimination results reported in this paper are based on explicit stereotyping questions that were included in the online module of the 2008 National Annenberg Election Survey (NAES), and an online survey administered in the same year by the Cooperative Campaign Analysis Project (CCAP).
-We use these data because the sample sizes are very large, and because the questions get at motives that the Constitution proscribes for state actors.85
+The geography of discrimination results reported in this Article are based on explicit stereotyping questions that were included in the online module of the 2008 National Annenberg Election Survey (NAES),91 and an online survey administered in the same year by the Cooperative Campaign Analysis Project (CCAP).92 We use these data because the sample sizes are very large, and because the questions get at motives that the Constitution proscribes for state actors.93